pkarsy/AutomaticSchoolBellTimer/README.md

 # timetable
-Control a school bell

-WARNING WORKING WITH MAINS VOLTAGE IS VERY DANGEROUS.
+Automatic school bell timer based on the popular ESP32x series and Tasmota.

+# WARNING
+Most electromechanical school bells use mains voltage (230/110V) Anthrough the project can be assembled without the need to be exposed to such a voltage.
+However when installing to the final location a connection has to be made to the bell.
+So, WORKING WITH MAINS VOLTAGE IS VERY DANGEROUS.
 KEEP ALL PRECAUTIONS AND AT YOUR OWN RISK.
-If you are unsure ask a licenced tecnician for the mains connection.
+If you are unsure ask a licenced tecnician to do the mains connection.

-PHOTO
+PHOTO TODO

-Automatic school bell timer based on ESP32x Tasmota.

 ## Problems with existing solutions
 Although there are many options for the automation of a school bell, very few of them are particularly good.